 The Impressionism exhibition features works previously unseen in Finland

-Opening in October, Colour & Light – Neoimpressionism in Finland and in the World introduces Impressionist and Neo-Impressionist art from the period 1860–1916.
+Opening in October, Colour & Light – the Legacy of Impressionism introduces Impressionist and Neo-Impressionist art from the period 1860–1916.
 The exhibition draws parallels between the great masters of international art and the brief but flourishing period in Finnish art from 1906 to 1916.
 Among the international artists included in the exhibition are Claude Monet, August Renoir, Alfred Sisley, Camille Pissarro, Alfred William Finch, Paul Signac and Theo van Rysselberghe.
 Finnish artists included in the exhibition are Alvar Cawén, Antti Favén, Magnus Enckell, Pekka Halonen, Ellen Thesleff, Verner Thóme, Yrjö Ollila, Tyko Sallinen and Wilho Sjöström, among others.
 Colour & Light is open from 20 October 2023 until 26 February 2024.

 The sales of the exhibition service packages, guided tours and exhibition introductions begins in early 2023.